chinamike65/hugo-tuolesi/content/book3/book3en.md

 It's like putting a seed in a dry place and blocking the connection between water and soil, it won't germinate.

-For example, the cause of health is to save the lives of all sentient beings, so we release more animals and have a variety of good causes.
+For example, the cause of health is to save the lives of all sentient beings, so we release more animals and help a variety of good causes.

 However, we don’t know how much killing karma we have done before.
 Therefore, in order to delay the evil retribution of illness, we must pay more attention to the conditions that affect our health while planting good causes.

 For example, do not eat unclean things, do not go to disease-prone areas, and do not go to places where the soil and water are unacceptable.
 Take medicine when it is time to take medicine.

-Be careful what you do and you won't be unhealthy.
+Be careful about what you do and you won't be unhealthy.

 Delaying the appearance of evil retribution will prolong the time of repentance, and finally, karma can only be completely eliminated through repentance.